Bakery Style Chocolate Chip Cookies

 These cookies are AMAZING – I’ve made them so many times for different friends and family and they all love them!

 My Husband is away visiting his grown children for the weekend and I was feeling like I would like a treat.
 I just made these cookies and they are SERIOUSLY good!
-I am a retired Chef and have cooked for well over 40 years and from my experience these cookies are the BOMB!
+I am a retired Chef and have cooked for well over 40 years and from my experience these cookies are the BEST!
 I don’t think that I cooked them for quite long enough as the centers were still pretty gooey but they were so good I really don’t care.
 Thank you for producing a recipe that not only works!!! but is a “weighed” recipe.
 So much easier to do it correctly.
 Oh and BTW I used demerara sugar.
 I was out of brown and I didn’t see any issues.

 Thank you!!